 For the Clean-Shaven Look:

-- Use a sharp razor and quality shaving cream for a smooth shave.
+- Use a sharp razor and premium shaving cream for a smooth shave.

-- Shave with the grain to avoid irritation.
+- Shave with the grain to minimize skin irritation.

-- Apply aftershave balm for a refreshing finish.
+- Apply an aftershave balm for a soothing and refreshing finish.

-- Use beard oil for added moisture and softness.
+- Use quality beard oil for added softness and moisture.

-- Comb your beard for a neat appearance.
+- Comb your beard regularly to maintain a neat appearance.

-Ultimately, the decision to shave or not to shave for a job interview is a personal one.
-What matters most is that you feel confident, comfortable, and ready to showcase your talents.
-So, go ahead and put your best face forward—you’ve got this!
+In the end, the decision to shave or not before a job interview is entirely personal.
+The most crucial factor is that you feel confident, at ease, and prepared to showcase your skills and talents.
+So, whether you go clean-shaven or choose to wear your well-groomed beard with pride, remember – you’ve got this!
+Go ahead and put your best face forward.
+Good luck!

 Just because i'm asian does not mean I don't need shaving.
 I always wanted to grow a beard when I was young, now I need to shave because hair growth for me is a problem.
 I'm going through what every man will and has gone through before.